IhsanuRahman/IhsanuRahman/README.md

 ### Hi there, I'm Ihsanu Rahman 👋

 I'm a passionate Full Stack Developer with a strong foundation in **Python Django** for backend development and **React.js** for frontend.
-My journey into programming started during my 12th standard, and since then, I've developed a deep love for creating impactful web applications.
+My coding journey began before 11th and 12th standard, and since then, I've developed a deep love for creating impactful web applications.

 ### 🚀 Skills
 - **Backend:** Python, Django, REST APIs